 SECTION 501.
 Application of net revenues.
-Net revenues from any gaming activity are not to be used for any purpose other than:
+Net revenues from any tribal gaming activity are not to be used for any purpose other than:

-- 1. to fund tribal government operations or programs, including the acquisition of land and water rights, both on and off the Reservation; - 2. to provide for the general welfare of the Tribes and its members (including per capitas conforming to the Act at 25 U.S.C. § 2710(b)(3));
+2. to provide for the general welfare of the Tribe and its members (including per capitas conforming to the Act at 25 U.S.C. § 2710(b)(3));

-- 3. to promote the Tribes' economic development; - 4. to donate to charitable organizations; - 5. to help fund operations of local government agencies, or - 6. other purposes permitted under the Act.
+3. to promote the Tribe's economic development;

+- 4. to donate to charitable organizations;

+- 5. to help fund operations of local government agencies, or

+- 6. other purposes permitted under the Act.

 SECTION 502.
 Budgets.
-The Agency shall propose to the Council an annual operating budget, and may in accordance with the budget employ staff necessary to fulfill its responsibilities, and may retain legal counsel, consultants, and other professional services, including investigative services, to assist it.
+The Agency shall propose to the Council an annual operating budget, and may in accordance with the budget employ staff necessary to fulfill its responsibilities, and with the approval of the Council may retain legal counsel, consultants, and other professional services, including investigative services, to assist it.
 Such expenses of the Agency shall be assessed against the gaming operation.